mltomlins0n/QANotes/PegaDecisioningNotes.md

 This Hierarchy is: **Business Issue > Group > Proposition.**

 It can be customized into any hierarchal structure that meets the business needs.

+<a name="NBADesign"></a>
+## NBA Designer

+The Next-Best-Action Designer is a design wizard that automates the NBA strategy design process.

+Designs can be either **Top-Down** or **Bottom-Up**.

+In a Top-Down design, you start at the NBA node and work your way down the hierarchy to the issue-level node, and down again to the group level node. e.g. **NBA > Sales > CreditCards.**

+The bottom-up approach reverses this, you start at the group level and deisgn upwards, through the issue-level node and up to the top level NBA node. e.g. **CreditCards > Sales > NBA.**

+The idea behind these 2 approaches is that either is fine, it's about allowing different teams to work in parallel, and independently in the design phase.